 J.O.M Roberts, who is regarded as one of the greatest Himalayans explorers of the world ascended to the summit of Mera Peak on 20th May 1953 along with Sen Tenzing following the standard route.
 There are several routes to the top and all of them require technical skill.
 However, the route from the north is suitable for the trekkers with less experience.
 The western and southern-faced ascent is tougher and it is suited for experienced climbers.
 The typical route to Mera Peak is through Zwatra La pass situated at the height of 4,610m.
 While travelling through Zwatra La Pass, one can witness amazing sight of antique villages with their rich traditions and cultures.
 Trekkers get to be more familiarized with the route because this route is comparatively longer.

 Mera Peak Trekking is best option for a trekker with modest experience of mountaineering.
 Its elevation is a challenge for a trekking peak.
 On the way to the top, one has to encounter with high and difficult passes, however basic technical skills of mountaineering should overcome these barriers.
 Trekking to the top of Mera Peak leads to the real mountaineering experiences.

-Day 16: Fly from Lukla to Kathmandu (transfer to Hotel)
+Fly from Lukla to Kathmandu & transfer to the Hotel